Notes for US citizens

 This rule ONLY applies to work created by US citizens or organisations and where an infringement suit is filed in the United States.

-It does not affect copyright owners outside the U.S, (even if they need to bring a legal case in the US), nor will it affect cases filed outside the US In fact, under the terms of international conventions, US law must treat works by non-US authors as though they were registered in the US
+It does not affect copyright owners outside the US, (even if they need to bring a legal case in a US court), nor will it affect cases filed outside the US.
+In fact, under the terms of international conventions, US law must treat works by non-US authors as though they were registered in the US.

 Can US citizens register with the UK Copyright Service?